Gyeongsang dialect

-North and South.
-There are approximately 13,000,000 speakers.
-Unlike Standard Korean, most of the variants of the Gyeongsang dialects are tonal, which is similar to Middle Korean.

 Gyeongsang dialects vary.
-A native speaker can distinguish the dialect of Daegu from that of the Busan-Ulsan area although the first city is less than 100 kilometers away from the latter two cities.
+A native speaker can distinguish the dialect of Daegu from that of the Busan-Ulsan area although the first city is less than 100 kilometers (62 miles) away from the latter two cities.
 Dialectal forms are relatively similar along the midstream of Nakdong River but are different near Busan and Ulsan, Jinju and Pohang as well as along the eastern slopes of Mount Jiri.

+After Standard Korean, it is the next most prevalent Korean variety.
+There are approximately 13,000,000 speakers.

 Vowels

 Most Gyeongsang dialects have six vowels, a (ㅏ), e (ㅔ), i (ㅣ), eo (ㅓ), o (ㅗ), u (ㅜ).

-In most areas, the vowels ㅐ(ae) and ㅔ (e) are conflated, as are ㅡ(eu) and ㅓ(eo).
+In most areas, the vowelsㅐ(ae) and ㅔ (e) are conflated.
+A 2015 study found that Gyeongsang dialect speakers merged these sounds more significantly than speakers from central regions of Korea, but less so than speakers from southwestern Korea in Jeonbuk or Jeonnam.
+The study also identified a key difference between northern & southern Gyeongsang dialects: in the north, the sounds ㅡ(eu) and ㅓ(eo) are distinct, whereas in the south they are indistinguishable.

 W and y are generally dropped after a consonant, especially in South Gyeongsang dialects.
 For example, soegogi (쇠고기) 'beef' is pronounced sogogi (소고기), and gwaja (과자) 'confectionery' is pronounced ggaja (까자).

 Vowels are fronted when the following syllable has a y or i, unless a coronal consonant intervenes.
 For example, eomi 'mother' is emi, and gogi 'meat' is gegi.